 Toxicological Profile for Lead (PDF) Characterizes the negative health effects of lead on humans and is based on key peer-reviewed studies.
 A two-page summary (PDF) of frequently asked questions (FAQs) is available.

 Lead has long been recognized as a reproductive toxicant in both men and women.
 A history of childhood lead exposure and prenatal and postpartum lead exposure are a concern.
 Concern about all possible pathways of lead exposure has raised questions about reproductive health, prenatal exposure, and breastfeeding.
 This page is just a summary of how a pregnant or breastfeeding woman can get exposed to lead.
-Details on the effects of lead while pregnant or breastfeeding can be found under the "For More Information" heading on the Wisconsin Adult Lead Program web page.
+Details on the effects of lead while pregnant or breastfeeding can be found on the Wisconsin Adult Lead Program web page.